* Ukraine says Shell estimates investment at $10 bln-$50 bln

 * Project is key to easing dependence on Russian gas imports

-DONETSK, Ukraine Jan 16 Ukraine moved one step
+DONETSK, Ukraine Jan 16 Ukraine took a step

 closer to a breakthrough shale gas deal with global energy major

-Royal Dutch Shell on Wednesday after local authorities
+Royal Dutch Shell on Wednesday when local authorities

 in the eastern Donetsk region approved a planned production

-The former Soviet republic, which is said to have Europe's
+The former Soviet republic, which hopes its big shale gas

-natural gas supplies, chose Shell last May as a partner to
+natural gas, chose Shell last May as a partner to develop the

 Deputies of the Donetsk regional council voted to approve